+Based on the U.S. Department of Housing and Urban Development (HUD) 2024 Fair Market Rent (FMR) for Calvert County, mortgage payments and rental rates are too expensive for households with incomes at 50% and below Area Median Income (AMI).
+HUD’s 2024 FMR for two or three-bedroom rental units in Calvert County was $2,194 and $2,729, respectively.
+However, while the median monthly rent is the lowest in the Prince Frederick zip code compared to town centers and their zip codes, 51% of renters pay 30% or more of their household income on rent.
+Utilities have historically been included in the rental rate, but renters typically pay utility fees, in addition to rent, in the current rental housing market.
+There are other expenses for those households with incomes at 50% or below the AMI, such as traveling back and forth to work, and trips to medical appointments and the grocery store that should also be considered.

-Affordable HousingHousing Affordability
+Housing Affordability

-At a time when housing stock is disproportionate to the housing needs of most Americans, revisioning the Town Center is critical.
-The State’s Growth Tier mapping that the county adopted, the county’s TDR Program and environmental vulnerabilities unique to this region are additional factors adding complexity to the planning process.
-The Calvert County Comprehensive Plan, adopted in 2019 and amended in 2022, outlines a vision for housing in town centers that is accessible to sidewalks, public transportation, health/supportive services, and retail.
-There is also great value in developing cultural, arts and recreational amenities that promote a sense of identity for residents living and working in the Prince Frederick Town Center.
+At a time when housing stock is disproportionate to the housing needs of most Americans, encouraging affordable housing opportunities for vulnerable segments of the population is critical.
+The Calvert County Comprehensive Plan, adopted in 2019 and amended in 2022, outlines a vision for housing in town centers that is accessible to sidewalks, public transportation, health/supportive services and retail.
+There is also great value in developing cultural arts and recreational amenities that promote a sense of identity for residents living and working in the Prince Frederick Town Center.
 The chief objective is to develop a place where residents can be successful at every stage of life.

 In terms of housing, the following developments provide approximately 500 affordable rental units in the Prince Frederick Town Center: Prince Frederick Villas, Silverwood, Calvert Towne and Prince Frederick Village, Chapline House 1 and 2, Calvert Pines 1 and 2, Prince Frederick Senior Apartments, and Calvert Hills East.
 An additional 76 affordable units are just outside the Prince Frederick Town Center in Yardley Hills.
 These dwelling units comprise nearly 50% of all affordable rental units in Calvert County.
-The 2020 Maryland Housing Needs Assessment & 10 Year Strategic Plan revealed that Calvert County has a deficit of 550 available rental units for people living at 30% of the Area Median Income (AMI) level, a deficit of five units for those at 50% AMI level and a surplus of 980 units for those at 80% AMI level.
+The 2020 Maryland Housing Needs Assessment & 10 Year Strategic Plan revealed that Calvert County has a deficit of 550 available rental units for people living at 30% of the AMI, a deficit of five units for those at 50% AMI and a surplus of 980 units for those at 80% AMI.
 Town center prioritization to address the deficit of rental units at the 30% AMI level is recommended using a variety of housing strategies, not just one approach.
 Seniors and individuals living with disabilities experience a higher rate of severe cost burden and should be factored into the planning process.